SergeyVorobiev/M88-GameStick-Patch/README.md

 am start --user 0 -n com.emu/.browser.retroactivity.RetroActivityFuture -e ROM "%s"  -e LIBRETRO %s -e CONFIGFILE /system/res/psxzip.cfg -e SDCARD /sdcard -e EXTERNAL %s --activity-clear-top
 ```

-[RetroArch](https://www.retroarch.com/) runs games for most of the platforms with predefined configs (psxzip.cfg for PSX and zip.cfg for others) hidden in system image.
+[RetroArch](https://www.retroarch.com/) runs games for most of the platforms with predefined configs (psxzip.cfg for PSX and zip.cfg for others) hidden in system image on eMMC.

-The old RetroArch is hidden under custom menu with few options.
-The system has:
+The old RetroArch has a custom menu with cut options.
+As a result:

 1. No core settings.
 2. No controller settings.
 (It is impossible to play some games: Lost vikings, Duke Nukem etc.).